 This site is best viewed with a modern browser.
 You appear to be using an old version of Internet Explorer.

-This project is being set up to identify unanswered questions about bipolar - its causes, diagnosis, treatment, care and prognosis.
+This two year project was set up to identify unanswered questions about bipolar - its causes, diagnosis, treatment, care and prognosis.
 New technologies and approaches to understanding bipolar are becoming increasingly available.

 These advances expand the scope of research making it more important than ever that future research is guided by people with personal or professional experience of bipolar.

 The direction of research is often set by researchers or by the drug industry.
-We want to enable patients, carers, family members and the health and social care professionals who look after those with bipolar to have their say, so that future research is aligned with what matters to everyone whose life is affected by bipolar.
-What questions do you think researchers should be working on?
+We wanted to enable patients, carers, family members and the health and social care professionals who look after those with bipolar to have their say, so that future research is aligned with what matters to everyone whose life is affected by bipolar.

 Find out more about our survey.